themix-project/themix-gui/README.md

  - `bc`
  - `sed`
  - `zip` - optional, for spotify theme
- - `inkscape` - optional, for gnome-colors icons and Flat-Plat theme
+ - `inkscape` - optional, for gnome-colors icons and Materia theme
  - `imagemagick` - optional, for gnome-colors icons
- - `optipng` - optional, for Flat-Plat theme
+ - `optipng` - optional, for Materia theme
- - `parallel` - optional, for Flat-Plat theme
+ - `parallel` - optional, for Materia theme

 For GTK2 you need murrine engine which can be not installed by default.